-installation wedges, tapping block, pull bar (we recommend the tilo installation set, order number Z1043), hammer, bracket, hand or electric saw (jigsaw, circular saw or chop saw)
+Installation wedges, tapping block, pull bar (we recommend the tilo installation set, order number Z1043), hammer, bracket, hand or electric saw (jigsaw, circular saw or chop saw)

-tilo Elastic EC 1 PLUS hybrid adhesive for parquet floors, prefinished floor panels and rigid boards, D3 white glue according to EN 204
+tilo Elastic EC 1 Plus hybrid adhesive for parquet floors, prefinished floor panels and rigid boards

-Observe the application instructions of the adhesive
+Observe the application instructions

 Always observe the application instructions provided by the adhesive manufacturer.
-Apply tilo Elastic EC 1 PLUS hybrid adhesive to the prepared subfloor using the notched trowel recommended in the application instructions.
+Apply tilo Elastic EC 1 Plus hybrid adhesive to the prepared subfloor using the notched trowel recommended in the application instructions.
 Remember to take into consideration the airing times and working times of the adhesive.
 Do not apply fresh adhesive over adhesive that is already dry, otherwise the overlap will show later.
 Completely remove any dried adhesive.
 Immediately remove any adhesive applied to the top surface by mistake.